Dancing with the Stars (Greek TV series) season 5: Scoring chart

-In 12th live Theoxaris & Anastasia were deducted four points off their two dances on the scoring chart because they did not dance on the previous live.

 Average score chart

 This table only counts for dances scored on a traditional 50-points scale.

 Highest and lowest scoring performances

 Couples' highest and lowest scoring dances

 According to the traditional 50-point scale:

 Weekly scores

 Unless indicated otherwise, individual judges scores in the charts below (given in parentheses) are listed in this order from left to right: Alexis Kostalas, Galena Velikova, Giannis Latsios, Katia Dandoulaki and Lakis Gavalas.